-- Loiasis is treated with diethylcarbamazine, which kills microfilariae and many adult worms.
+- Loiasis is treated with diethylcarbamazine (DEC), which kills microfilariae and many adult worms.

 - In heavy infections there may be a febrile reaction and there is a small risk of encephalopathy.
 Treatment must be stopped at the first indication of cerebral involvement.